 The winery itself is built from sustainably-raised and locally-sourced lumber that is milled within the canton.
 For packaging it uses re-washed lightweight bottles, organic corks, and recycled paper for labels.
 Visitors with electric cars are invited to use the recharging station located on the premises.

-You might expect this kind of monetary investment to support a Grand Cru from Burgundy, or a Premier Cru from Bordeaux, or even a cult Cabernet from Napa, but there is none of that at Lenz.
+You might expect this kind of monetary investment to support a Grand Cru from Burgundy or a Premier Cru from Bordeaux, but there is none of that at Lenz.
 Nothing in its portfolio costs more than 48 CHF per bottle and most of it sells for significantly less.

 Vineyards of the Future